 3. Help them understand how it will be a rewarding experience.

 Adopting new technology can be a whole new ballgame for some ––whether it’s because they lack tech savviness or are resistant to change.
 In this case, be sure to reiterate how a time and productivity tracker can increase productivity and, ultimately, lessen their workload.

 Highlight the features and benefits of time tracking software, such as self-discipline, time management, and much more.
 Also, discuss how this tool could gauge recognition and reward based on performance and its overall stability.

 4. Test the product through onboarding

-Once the remote workers understand the benefits of installing a time tracking application, help them experience the technology.
+Once the remote workers understand the benefits of installing a time tracking software, help them experience the technology.
 Conduct an onboarding program to train your employees on using the software and test the best practices for a good user experience.